 An Executive MBA is a long-term investment.
 There are a variety of ways to finance this important investment in your career.

-Scholarships are available!
-The University of New Haven has made a significant investment in scholarships for the Executive MBA program.
+Tuition awards are available!
+The University of New Haven has made a significant investment in tuition awards for the Executive MBA program.
 Outside scholarships may also be available.
 Additionally, veterans can benefit from military financing and scholarship programs.
 Finally, many students rely on loans to cover some or all of their education or living costs.

-In recognition of the importance of the Executive MBA program to our institution and businesses in the region that benefit from our graduates, the University of New Haven has made a significant investment in scholarships.
+In recognition of the importance of the Executive MBA program to our institution and businesses in the region that benefit from our graduates, the University of New Haven has made a significant investment in tuition awards.

-The University of New Haven Executive MBA program offers a limited number of scholarships each year to applicants that receive minimal or no financial sponsorship.
+The University of New Haven Executive MBA program offers a limited number of tuition awards each year to applicants that receive minimal or no financial sponsorship.
 Recipients will be selected by the admissions committee on a merit basis.
-If you wish to be considered for a scholarship, please submit the Optional Scholarship Application when you complete the Formal Application for Admission.
+If you wish to be considered for a tuition award, please submit the Optional Scholarship Application when you complete the Formal Application for Admission.

 Yellow Ribbon Program